Sobolev multipliers and fractional Gaussian fields on Lipschitz boundaries with applications to deterministic and random acoustic systems: Random impedance coefficients

 Let $\D$ be a Lipschitz domain.
 Recall that $\{Y_n\}_{n \in \NN}$ is an orthonormal basis in $L^2 (\pa \D)$ consisting of real-valued eigenfunctions of the nonnegative Laplace-Beltrami operator $\De_\paD$, where $Y_n$ are numbered in such a way that $\DepaD Y_n = \mu_n Y_n $ and $\{\mu_n\}_{n \in \NN}$ is a non-decreasing sequence of eigenvalues of $\De_\paD$.
 We denote by $b_0 \in \NN$ the dimensionality of the space $\ker \DepaD$ of locally constant function on $\paD$.
 For $1 \le n \le b_0$, we choose $Y_n$ such that they are nonnegative.

 Let $s \in \RR$.
-Using the analogy with the $C^\infty$-manifolds and open bounded domains (cf. \cite{S07,LSSW16}), we introduce a fractional Gaussian field (FGF) with index $s$ on a Lipschitz boundary $\paD$ as the formal random series
+Using the analogy with the $C^\infty$-manifolds and open bounded domains (see \cite{CS25} and the references therein), we introduce a fractional Gaussian field (FGF) with index $s$ on a Lipschitz boundary $\paD$ as the formal random series

 where $\xi_n$ are i.i.d. $\RR$-valued Gaussian random variables such that $\EE (\xi_n) = 0$ and $\EE (\xi_n^2) =1$ for all $n$.
 Note that $\{\mu_n\}_{n=b_0+1}^{+\infty} = \si (\DepaD) \cap (0,+\infty)$.